Jim Lampley Net Worth 2025

 Early life and career

-Lampley was born in Hendersonville, North Carolina.
-His father died when he was five.
-His mother immersed him in sports to make up for what she felt his father would have done.
-He was raised in Hendersonville and Miami, Florida.
+Lampley was born in Hendersonville, North Carolina, and after the sixth grade was raised in Miami, Florida.[1]
+His father died when he was five, and his mother immersed him in sports to make up for what she felt his father would have done.[2]
+In 1971, he graduated from the University of North Carolina where he majored in English and earned a master’s degree from UNC’s Department of Radio, Television and Motion Pictures.[3]

 Broadcast network television